China's CITIC Securities taps Goldman model to hedge on global future

 As Chinese brokerages unclip their wings outside the mainland, Hong Kong has quickly become a major battleground for business.

-Of the Asian equity commissions paid by institutions to brokers, more than 40 percent originated with trades of Hong Kong and Chinese stock, a study by Greenwich Associates shows.
+Of the Asian equity commissions paid by institutions to brokers, more than 40 percent originated with trades of Hong Kong and Chinese stocksa study by Greenwich Associates shows.

 Most of China's bigger brokerages, including Haitong Securities Co Ltd and Everbright Securities Co Ltd, have already set up operations in the former British colony.